Student Support & Campus Resources

 The minimal technical requirements to take an online course include: a computer running a current operating system, Internet access (DSL or broadband recommended), a current browser, anti-virus software with current updates, and a word-processing program, such as Microsoft Word, which allows students to create and submit work online and a web-camera with microphone for synchronous online meetings.

 For support documentation, account set up and answers to frequently asked questions, visit the IT Help Desk at: https://it.granite.edu.
 Use the search function to find specific documentation (Knowledge Base articles) or submit an online help request.
 You can also call 1-888-372-4270.
-Visit the IT Help Desk for hours of operation.
+IT support is available 24/7.

 University System Student Board